Nitrino/easysubs/README.md

 Rewind to next subtitle by press ➡️ right arrow.

 Rewind works only if the next/previous subtitle is less than 5 seconds.
 Otherwise, rewinds for 5 seconds.
-For force rewind to next/previous subtitle use `alt + arrow button`.
+For force rewind to next/previous subtitle use `alt (option for macOS) + arrow button`.

 ![word translation](screenshots/navigation.png)